seonokkim/PIU-Classifier/README.md

-# PIU-Classifier

-This repository provides a `Streamlit` web application to predict the 'sii' metric based on a dataset related to various health and demographic measurements.
-The application utilizes advanced machine learning models, including `Logistic Regression`, `XGBoost`, `CatBoost`, `LightGBM`, and ensemble methods, and integrates `KNN Imputation` for handling missing data.
+# PIU-Classifier: Predicting Problematic Internet Use Severity

+This project focuses on developing and deploying machine learning models to predict the ‘sii’ metric, a severity index for problematic internet use.
+Leveraging advanced ML techniques, it applies CatBoost, LightGBM, and Voting Classifier models to analyze health and demographic data.
+The pipeline incorporates KNN Imputation to handle missing values and uses scalable, robust preprocessing to ensure accurate predictions.

+The trained models are integrated into a Streamlit web application, allowing users to input health and demographic data interactively and receive real-time predictions of the ‘sii’ metric.
+This application provides an accessible and intuitive interface for practical use.

 ## Demo